lommaks777/pesonalisev2/.qoder/repowiki/en/content/API Reference/GET _api_lessons.md

 - [LESSON_MANAGEMENT.md](file://LESSON_MANAGEMENT.md#L0-L158)

 ## Endpoint Overview
-The `GET /api/lessons` endpoint returns a list of all available lessons sorted by their lesson number in ascending order.
-It retrieves core lesson metadata including ID, title, summary, and associated descriptions from the Supabase database.
+The `GET /api/lessons` endpoint returns a list of available lessons, with optional filtering by lesson number and support for pagination.
+It retrieves core lesson metadata including ID, title, duration, status, and associated descriptions from the Supabase database.

-The endpoint now includes comprehensive CORS (Cross-Origin Resource Sharing) support, allowing requests from external domains.
+The endpoint includes comprehensive CORS (Cross-Origin Resource Sharing) support, allowing requests from external domains.
 It responds to both GET and OPTIONS methods, with the OPTIONS method handling preflight requests.
 The implementation uses standardized CORS headers defined in `lib/utils/http.ts` to ensure compatibility with clients from different origins.

 ```mermaid
 flowchart TD